 - Loss of bowel or bladder control

-If you are suffering from a spinal cord accident caused by another party's negligence, Mr. Plotnick can help you fight for the fair compensation you deserve.
-There is no reason why you should bear the financial and often lifetime burden of your SCI on top of the physical and emotional suffering that someone else's reckless actions have caused you.
+If you are suffering from a spinal cord injury caused by another party’s negligence, Attorney Stuart L. Plotnick can help you fight for the fair compensation you deserve.
+There is no reason why you should bear the financial and often lifetime burden of your SCI on top of the physical and emotional suffering that someone else’s reckless actions have caused you.

 Playing sports can be one of the best experiences in a young athlete’s life.
 They learn discipline and team work and an appreciation for putting their best effort toward achieving their goals.
 But sports injuries can sideline those dreams of accomplishment.
 Severe sports injuries can be crippling and have long lasting effects.
 Sadly, many are preventable.
 When your child is taken out of the game by a severe injury that was caused by the negligence of coaches or other authority figures personal injury lawyer Stuart L. Plotnick can fight for the compensation your child needs for care and recovery.